twist2/Final-Project-1/README.md

    - Expert: between 80 and 100 for quizzes, and between 85 and 100 for assignments

-* Quizzes: There are 9 quizzes total.
+* Quizzes: There are 8 quizzes total.
 There are two attempts for each quiz.
 The second attempt will be greater than or equal to your first attempt.
 Both attempts are averaged into a single score.
+The probability of completing the quiz on time is 9 out of 10.
 Quizzes account for 15% of the final grade.

-* Reading advantage: Doing the assigned readings gives you between 0-20% advantage on quizzes
+* Reading advantage: Doing the assigned readings gives you between 20-50% advantage on quizzes

 * Group assignments: In group assignments, your score range is adjusted by your group members' familiarity with programming.
   * 2 scenarios: either the ability to pick your partner, or being randomly assigned a partner